junchenzhi/Awesome-LLM-Ensemble/README.md

 # 📣 News

+> **[4/15/2025]** We would like to extend our gratitude to the authors of the following two papers for reaching out to us.
+> We have now added these papers to this repository: 1) "Purifying large language models by ensembling a small language model"; 2) "RouterDC: Query-Based Router by Dual Contrastive Learning for Assembling Large Language Models".

 > **[3/18/2025]** We would like to extend our gratitude to the authors of the following two papers for reaching out to us.
 > We have now added these papers to this repository: 1) "Purifying large language models by ensembling a small language model"; 2) "RouterDC: Query-Based Router by Dual Contrastive Learning for Assembling Large Language Models".